 Thursday saw the release of TIME's annual list of the most influential people in the world.
-While these lists are always interesting in their own right, much of the fun from reading them comes from the fact that each inductee's testimonial is written by TIME's annual list of the most influential people another high-profile figure, some of whom even have their own spots on the same list.
+While these lists are always interesting in their own right, much of the fun from reading them comes from the fact that each inductee's testimonial is written by another high-profile figure, some of whom even have their own spots on the same list.
 The result is a rare glimpse of the personal relationships and feelings between public figures, many of whom you probably had no idea even knew each other.

 For example, who knew Chelsea Clinton and Jason Collins were buddies as freshmen at Stanford, or that Kirsten Gillibrand used to work for a Republican Senator?
 Likewise, the list contains some surprises, most notably Meghan McCain's ringing endorsement of the guy who legalized marijuana in Uruguay.

 Not everyone's inclusion on the list was intended as a compliment: Russian President Vladimir Putin and North Korean Leader Kim Jong-un certainly didn't receive any kind words from the writers of their mini-tributes (Madeline Albright and Adam Johnson, respectively).
 But by and large, the list is meant as an honor, not a condemnation.
 Let's take a look at some of the more illuminating tributes.

 I met Jason Collins when we were freshmen at Stanford.
 Not surprisingly, the first thing I noticed was his height.
 The second thing I noticed was his kindness off the court — and his fierceness on it. ...
 Jason’s kindness and fierceness alike derive from that word too often bandied about and too rarely true: integrity.
 Jason has always maintained he’s first a basketball player.
 He is.
 But he’s also a leader and an inspiration.
 For Michael Sam, Derrick Gordon and others whose names we may never know.